 So, what makes this digital piano stand out to me?
 It comes with three pedals, just like a real piano.
 As you know, sustain is imperative, but the damper and half damper pedals really add extra expression.
 For this price, this is an amazing digital piano, and it looks great in every home.

-Before moving on, please take a moment to view some of the best-selling digital pianos currently on sale at Amazon:
+Before moving on, please take a moment to view some of the best-selling digital pianos currently for sale online:

 This 88 key digital piano is also encased in beautiful black wood that’s glossy and great to look at, and also has a nice looking panel on the front.
 However, this digital piano has over 100 voices, ranging from other instruments not featured on the Yamaha, such as guitars, synths, and drums.